 These easy cream cheese bars are dreamy.
 With an extra smooth filling, a simple graham cracker crust and bursting juicy blueberries, every bite is amazing.
-They can be made ahead and are crowd-pleasers for potlucks, barbecues and other informal gatherings.
+They can be made ahead and stored in the fridge for a few days or frozen.

-I keep them frozen regularly for a last-minute dessert that I thaw at room temperature if unexpected guests arrive or a craving hits.
+I like to keep them frozen for last-minute dessert needs; I thaw them at room temperature if unexpected guests arrive or a craving hits.
+It doesn't take long.

 - Blueberries: fresh or frozen.